RobertBett/Eslint-Setup-React/README.md

 Basic Eslint Setup for React Apps

-Clone this into your repo IT IS NOT A STAND ALONE APP.
+Create an `.eslinttrc` file and the   `.eslintignore` file.

-All you need is in the `.eslinttrc` file and the   `.eslintignore` file.
+Copy the code in the repo

 Run with either   `yarn` or `npm`.